 What is the Scottish Sensory Hub?

-The Scottish Sensory Hub acts as a connecting bridge between the Scottish Government, public bodies, the third sector and individuals, and enshrines a human rights-based approach for all.
-It focuses on three key themes of communication, information and mobility, and looks to uphold the social model of disability throughout the sensory landscape in Scotland.
+Lived experience is at the heart of everything the Scottish Sensory Hub does.
+The Sensory Hub acts as a bridge between the Scottish Government, public bodies, the third sector, and individuals, and enshrines a human rights-based approach for all.
+The SSH was founded to provide a strategic forum for cross-sensory input into policy and practice.
+It focuses on three key areas to promote living a good life – communication, information, and mobility.